pkirkham/pkirkham.github.io/_posts/analysis/2021-04-24-running-opm-flow-on-windows-subsystem-for-linux.md

 The original version of WSL was introduced in 2016 and provided a Linux-compatible kernel interface.
 This interface was developed by Microsoft and contained no Linux kernel code.
 In 2019 Microsoft has introduced an improved version of WSL, informatively referred to as WSL 2.
 This implementation uses a Linux kernel running in a lightweight virtual machine environment -- in effect a Linux environment running within Windows as a virtual machine.

 [Differences between WSL 2 and WSL 1](https://docs.microsoft.com/en-us/windows/wsl/compare-versions) are primarily related to the implementation of the latest virtualisation technology at the cost of slower inter-OS filesystem performance.
 This means that writing of log files and output from the simulator is slower under WSL 2 in comparison to WSL 1.
 Running the SPE3 deck in OPM Flow under both WSL 1 and WSL 2 resulted in the same execution time for the linear solver but with an increase from 0.21 seconds to 1.45 seconds to write the output files.
 On the other hand, [a benchmarking comparison between native Ubuntu 20.04, WSL 1 and WSL 2](https://www.phoronix.com/scan.php?page=article&item=wsl-wsl2-tr3970x&num=1) showed that on average WSL 2 is 21% faster than WSL 1, with WSL 2 running ~92% of the bare metal speed (bare metal = native OS, not virtual OS).
-Given that most time will be spent with the linear solver, there does not appear to be a compelling reason to stick with WSL 1.
+Given that most time will be spent with the linear solver, there does not appear (at first glance) to be a compelling reason to stick with WSL 1.

 Updating from WSL 1 to WSL 2 was a little harder than expected as I came across an error "Please enable the Virtual Machine Platform Windows feature and ensure virtualization is enabled in the BIOS."
 For once this error message was informative and provides an indication of two steps that are necessary: